ampproject/amphtml/ads/cedato.md

 ## Configuration

-For semantics of configuration, please see ad network documentation.
 For additional details and support contact support@cedato.com

 Supported parameters:
 -  (Required) data-id - the id of the player - supply ID
 -  (Optional) data-domain - page domain reported to the player
 -  (Optional) data-serving-domain - the domain from which the player is served
 -  (Optional) data-subid - player subid
+-  (Optional) data-version - version of the player that is being used
--  (Optional) data-extra-params - additional player tag parameters can be set in the 'extra-params' query string
+-  (Optional) data-extra-params - additional player tag parameters can be set in the 'extra-params' query string, all parts have to be encoded